Pretty Woman: Development

 The film was initially conceived as a dark drama about prostitution in Los Angeles in the 1980s.
 The relationship between Vivian and Edward also originally included Vivian being addicted to drugs; part of the deal was that she had to stay off cocaine for a week.
 Edward eventually throws her out of his car and drives off.
 The original script by J. F. Lawton, called 3000, ended with Vivian and her prostitute friend on the bus to Disneyland.
 Producer Laura Ziskin considered these elements detrimental to a sympathetic portrayal of Vivian, and they were removed or assigned to Kit.
 The deleted scenes have been found, and some were included on the DVD released for the film's 15th anniversary.
-In one, Vivian tells Edward, "I could just pop ya good and be on my way," indicating her lack of interest in "pillow talk."
+In one, Vivian tells Edward, "I could just pop ya good and be on my way," indicating her lack of interest in "pillow talk".
 In another, she is confronted by a drug dealer, Carlos, then rescued by Edward when the limo driver Darryl gets his gun out.

 Though inspired by such films as Wall Street and The Last Detail, the film bears a resemblance to Pygmalion myths: particularly George Bernard Shaw's play of the same name, which also formed the basis for the Broadway musical My Fair Lady.
 Walt Disney Studios then-president Jeffrey Katzenberg insisted the film be rewritten as a modern-day fairy tale and love story, as opposed to the original dark drama.
 It was pitched to Touchstone Pictures and rewritten as a romantic comedy.
 The title 3000 was changed because Disney executives thought it sounded like a title for a science-fiction film.

 Casting

 The casting of the film was a rather lengthy process.
-Marshall had initially considered Christopher Reeve, Daniel Day-Lewis, Kevin Kline, and Denzel Washington for the role of Edward, and Albert Brooks, Sylvester Stallone, Tom Berenger, Christopher Lambert, Al Pacino and Burt Reynolds turned it down.
-Pacino went as far as doing a casting reading with Roberts before rejecting the part.
+Marshall had initially considered Christopher Reeve, Daniel Day-Lewis, Kevin Kline, and Denzel Washington for the role of Edward; and Albert Brooks, Sylvester Stallone, Tom Berenger, Christopher Lambert, Al Pacino, and Burt Reynolds turned it down.
+Pacino went as far as doing a casting reading with Roberts before rejecting the part as he had just been cast in The Godfather Part III.
 Sam Neill, Tom Conti and Charles Grodin tested for the part along with Roberts.
 Gere initially refused but when he met with Roberts, she persuaded him and he eventually agreed to play Lewis.
 He reportedly started off much more active in his role; but Garry Marshall took him aside and said "No, no, no, Richard.
 In this movie, one of you moves and one of you does not.
 Guess which one you are?"